 "We are very pleased that FIFA and the DFB have joined us in our mission to establish humane working conditions in the host country of Qatar," he stated.

-"Qatar must guarantee the ILO's (International Labor Organization) core labor standards and thus eliminate discrimination and forced labor as well as allow freedom of association for its 1.3 million migrant workers.
+"Qatar must guarantee the ILO's (International Labour Organisation) core labour standards and thus eliminate discrimination and forced labour as well as allow freedom of association for its 1.3 million migrant workers.

 "If Qatar does not respond properly, the World Cup should be taken from them."